 First of all, my door!
 I have “hidden” the names so you can’t see all the fun fonts–but you get the idea.
 These colors make me so happy!

 I wanted to have a bulletin board ready for “Meet the Teacher”.
-I always do this–but usually just write our units/concepts on sentence strips.
+This is typical for me–but I usually just write our units/concepts on sentence strips.
 I really wanted to highlight that we are going to be focusing on cooperative work and collaboration this year and came up with this.
 I’m pretty happy with how it turned out.

 Like last year, I am using my collaborative name tags.
 I changed the backgrounds on mine, but last year’s version is still available in my store.
 I can form groups according to the background color, the dice color, the numbers on the dice, and the colored triangles in the corner–all groups of different sizes.
 It makes it SO easy to get students working with EVERYONE right away!